2559612/Start-Sky-Watching/readme.md

 The `index.html` file includes the home page for the website with a link to the `css/styles.css` file and a script tag after the main content which links to the `js/scripts.js` file.

+## read_the_skies.html

+The 'read_the_skies.html' file includes the only other page on the website, and is similar to the index page.

 ## css/styles.css

 The `css/styles.css` file contains the styles for the two pages of the website.